JohnLockwood/Goalboost/README.md

 # Goalboost
 Goalboost is a time and billing application written in Python and Flask.
 It is employee owned source, not open source -- see the [license](LICENSE.md).

 # We've moved.
 We have moved to a private Bitbucket repository and made a fair number of changes recently, including moving to SQLAlchemy from MongoDb.
 If you'd like to work with us, please send send a request for access by email at CodeSolid@yahoogroups.com.
 We are actively encouraging new contributors.

+# Other Issues
+## Free Love
+If you'd care to encourage us without doing much work, we appreciate all stars and fork requests.
+Sure, a fork is pretty much symbolic at this point -- but it strikes a blow for freedom! ;)

-# Hours
+## Hours
 We're tracking the time we spent on the project in Goalboost now rather than in hours.name.json.
 Don't worry if you've already logged hours -- we'll make sure they're moved  into Goalboost and retained as we work through our schema changes.

 <!--